-In FY18, DoD updated its assessment of bystander intervention using the 2018 WGRA.
-The Department will estimate rates of bystander intervention again on the 2021 WGRA.
+In FY18, DOD updated its assessment of bystander intervention using the 2018 WGRA.
+The Department will estimate rates of bystander intervention again on the 2020 WGRA.
 The new measure included a list of inappropriate behaviors or comments that respondents could indicate they observed in the past year.
 Results show that 27 percent of active duty Service members observed at least one instance of behaviors or comments they perceived to be inappropriate.

 As shown in Figure G, military women were more likely to observe at least one of these situations (40 percent) compared to military men (24 percent).
-When broken down by paygrade, about half of junior female officers (O1-O3) observed inappropriate behaviors or comments, and about a third of junior male officers (O1-O3) observed inappropriate behaviors or comments, compared to about a quarter of men in other paygrades.
+When broken down by paygrade, very minor differences exist for women; however, about a third of junior male officers (O1-O3) observed inappropriate behaviors or comments, compared to about a quarter of men in other paygrades.

-Figure 7 - Metric 3a: Service Members Who Indicated Observing Inappropriate Behaviors or Comments in the Past Year4
+Figure G - Metric 3a: Service Members Who Indicated Observing Inappropriate Behaviors or Comments in the Past Year